VUISIS/FormulaSelfRepairLLM/README.md

 ## Future Work

 Moving forward, there are several avenues for enhancing the capabilities of the self-repairing FORMULA LLM model.
 One crucial aspect is fine-tuning the model, especially for specific tasks related to describing how the code works.
 The challenge lies in obtaining a high-quality training dataset.
-To address this, one potential approach is to leverage the power of GPT by using it to generate diverse formula codes and then deliberately breaking the generated code.
-Trying to deliberately break the generated code could be done with seeking additional code-breaking assistance from GPT.
+To address this, one potential approach is to leverage the power of GPT by using it to generate diverse formula codes and then deliberately break the generated code.
+Trying to deliberately break the generated code could be done by seeking additional code-breaking assistance from GPT.
 What we have tried to some success is introducing random mutations into the Antlr AST parsing tree and observing the code's behavior.

 Another promising direction is injecting the model with more context about FORMULA and its workings.
 Fine-tuning the LLM with various examples of functioning FORMULA code could lead to more accurate and informed code repairs.
 Additionally, refining the prompts and engineering them to align better with GPT's understanding can improve the model's performance significantly.